-Helping Kids Discover Their Potential for Over 45 Years
+Helping Kids Discover Their Potential for Nearly 50 Years

 In 1969, Judge Frank Orlando, Chief Juvenile Court Judge in Fort Lauderdale, was frustrated at seeing the same young men come before his court time and again.
 His only option at the time was to send them to what was then called reform school where they would stay for a time then end up right back in front of him in court.
 He knew from his own experiences as a camp counselor and teacher that, for these boys to turn their lives around, they would need more than to be simply locked away.